coxmi/toast/README.md

+#toast

 ## A really tiny static site generator plugin for webpack

-transpile, generate, or concatenate your templates however you want, this plugin is just a step in your build process.
+transpile, generate, or concatenate your templates however you want, toast is just a step in your build process.
 It’s flexible enough to use `ejs` for your `sitemap.xml`, and `jsx` for your `<head>`, and turn external data sources into a static site without specifying your development environment.

 - bring your own transpilation (using [webpack](https://webpack.js.org/))
 - just return a `string` in your template render function